-We may not have the financial resources to continue development of, or to enter into new collaborations or partnerships for, zelnecirnon, tivumecirnon or any potential future drug candidates.
+We may not have the financial resources to continue development of, or to enter into new collaborations or partnerships for our existing or any potential future drug candidates.
 Our position may be exacerbated if we experience any issues that delay or prevent regulatory approval of, or our ability to commercialize, a drug candidate, such as:

-- negative or inconclusive results from our clinical trials or the clinical trials of others for drug candidates similar to ours, leading to a decision or requirement to conduct additional preclinical studies or clinical trials or abandon a program; - product-related side effects experienced by participants in our clinical trials or by individuals using drugs or therapeutics similar to ours;
+- the clinical holds that have been placed on our Phase 2b trial of zelnecirnon in AD and our Phase 2a trial of zelnecirnon in asthma; - negative or inconclusive results from our clinical trials or the clinical trials of others for drug candidates similar to ours, leading to a decision or requirement to conduct additional preclinical studies or clinical trials or abandon a program; - product-related side effects experienced by participants in our clinical trials or by individuals using drugs or therapeutics similar to ours;

-- delays in submitting Investigational New Drug Applications ("INDs") or comparable foreign applications, or delays or failure in obtaining the necessary approvals from regulators to commence a clinical trial, or a suspension or termination of a clinical trial once commenced; - conditions imposed by the FDA, or other regulatory authorities, regarding the scope or design of our clinical trials; - delays in enrolling research subjects in clinical trials; - high drop-out rates of research subjects; - inadequate supply or quality of drug candidate components or materials or other supplies necessary for the conduct of our clinical trials; - greater-than-anticipated clinical trial costs; - poor effectiveness of our drug candidates during clinical trials; - unfavorable FDA or other regulatory agency inspections and review of a clinical trial or manufacturing site; - failure of our third-party contractors or investigators to comply with regulatory requirements or otherwise meet their contractual obligations in a timely manner, or at all; - delays and changes in regulatory requirements, policies and guidelines; or - the FDA's or other regulatory agencies' data interpretation.
+- delays in submitting Investigational New Drug Applications ("INDs") or comparable foreign applications, or delays or failure in obtaining the necessary approvals from regulators to commence a clinical trial, or a suspension or termination of a clinical trial once commenced; - conditions imposed by the FDA, or other regulatory authorities, regarding the scope or design of our clinical trials; - suspension or termination of our clinical trials for various reasons, including a clinical hold based on a finding that our drug candidates have undesirable side effects or other unexpected characteristics, or that the participants are being exposed to unacceptable health risks, such as the clinical hold described above; - delays in enrolling research subjects in clinical trials; - high drop-out rates of research subjects; - inadequate supply or quality of drug candidate components or materials or other supplies necessary for the conduct of our clinical trials; - greater-than-anticipated clinical trial costs; - poor effectiveness of our drug candidates during clinical trials; - unfavorable FDA or other regulatory agency inspections and review of a clinical trial or manufacturing site; - failure of our third-party contractors or investigators to comply with regulatory requirements or otherwise meet their contractual obligations in a timely manner, or at all; - delays and changes in regulatory requirements, policies and guidelines; or - the FDA's or other regulatory agencies' data interpretation.